Authored by the expert who managed and guided the team behind the Ghana Property Pack

 What annual property taxes should I expect in Kumasi in 2026?

-As of early 2026, the annual property tax (called "property rate") for a typical middle-class house in Kumasi ranges from approximately GH₵300 to GH₵2,000 per year (roughly $28 to $185, or €26 to €170), with higher-value properties paying more.
+As of early 2026, the annual property tax (called "Property Rate" in Ghana) for a typical owner-occupied middle-class house in Kumasi ranges roughly from GH₵300 to GH₵2,000 per year (about $27 to $180, or €23 to €153), with higher-value properties in premium areas paying more.

 You can find the list of all property taxes, costs and fees when buying in Kumasi here.